Triggers API

 Asynchronous (Fire and Forget)

-When you create a trigger for your automation, you get two options:
+When you create a trigger for your workflow, you get two options:

 -